adobe/aem-genai-assistant/README.md

     - `aio console workspace select`
 - Populate the `.env` file in the project root and fill it as shown [below](#env)

-### Local Development

-- `npm start` to start your local Dev server
-  - App will run on `localhost:9080` by default
-  - Actions will be deployed locally (requires Docker running)

 ### Testing

 - Run `npm run lint && npm test` to run lint and unit tests for ui and actions